Table of Contents

 Please note that many state contracts now carry the provision that quotations between the awardees is necessary.

-National Contract
+National Contracts

 The use of national contracts has been suspended until a final judgement can be made about the use of cooperatives that exist solely for profit.